renpy/renpy/sphinx/source/quickstart.rst

 While some games can be made by only using the statements given above, other games requires data to be stored and recalled later.
-For example, it might make sense for a game to remember a choice a player has made, return to common code, and act on the choice later.
+For example, it might make sense for a game to remember a choice a player has made, return to a common section of the script, and act on the choice later.
 This is one of the reasons why Ren'Py has embedded Python support.

 Here, we'll show how to store a flag containing information about a choice the player has made.
 To initialize the flag, use the default statement, before